COVID-19 Space Access

 In addition to the four reservable classrooms included on the list above, Wake Downtown has non-classroom spaces which are available for student study.
-Undergraduate students can access Wake Downtown via their Deacon OneCards from 7am-11pm, 7 days a week.
+Undergraduate students can access Wake Downtown via their Deacon OneCards from 7am-10pm, 7 days a week.
 Wake Downtown’s 1st floor classrooms are available for reservation from 7am-8pm M-F.

 The Wellbeing Center has a variety of study lounges available throughout the facility to meet students’ study needs.
 There are over 100 work tables with access to power on the 2nd floor of the Sutton Center gym.
 There is comfortable seating with tablet arms and work tables in the living room and one of the 4th floor Reynolds gyms.
 There is also a variety of seating scattered throughout the building if you are searching for a more intimate study nook.
-Students may access the Wellbeing Center via their Deacon OneCards from 10:00am – 10:00pm M-F/10:00am-10:00pm on weekends.
-Sutton Center study spaces only are available until 1am Sundays – Thursdays.
+Students may access the Wellbeing Center via their Deacon OneCards from 5:30am – 10pm M-Th/5:30am-8pm F/10am-8pm on weekends.
+Sutton Center study spaces only are available until midnight Sundays – Thursdays.
 All Wellbeing Center study space is first come, first served. *Access for study hours are through the Sutton Center entrance across from Kitchin.
 Deacon One Card must be scanned on the pedestal at the entrance doors.

 - There is open, non-reservable space (~350 seats) available in ZSR Library.